Syntax

 Tables

-Tables are used to represent more complex data structures.
-Tables consist of zero, one or more key-value pairs: the key referencing to the position of the value in the table, and the value the data itself.
+Tables represent complex data structures.
+Tables consist of zero, one or more key-value pairs: the key referring to the position of the value in the table, and the value the data itself.

 > tbl := [